tugberkgoc/foundation-notes/01a The HTTP Protocol.md

 ### 1.1 The Uniform Resource Locator

-1. Start up the server script in the `exercises/02_http/01_url/` directory.
+Study the `index.js` script in the `exercises/02_http/01_url/` directory.

-	1. Install the following node packages.
+1. If you study lines 4-10 of `index.js` you will see a list of the modules we need to install.
 Refer the the previous lab if you get stuck at this point:
 	1. `koa`
 	2. `koa-router`
 	3. `koa-bodyparser`
 	4. `koa-static`
 	5. `js2xmlparser`
+2. The first line is the _shebang_, it tells the script what application is needed to run it.
+3. Lines 4-10 import the module packages we need for our script to work.
+Koa is a modular framework, on its own it does very little but depends on plugins (middleware) for its functionality.
+4. Lines 11-15 are where we configure the koa _middleware_.
+5. We need two global variables in our script, one to store a list of items and the second to store the port number we will be using:
+	1. The `let` keyword defines a _mutable variable_ which can change its value.
+	2. The `const` keyword defines an _immutable variable_.
+Once a value is assigned it cannot be changed, these are sometime called _constants_.
+6. The main part of the script defines the _routes_ and we will be covering these in more detail as we progress through the lab.
+7. Right at the end (line 123) we start the server on the defined port and _export_ the _koa object_ `app`.
+By exporting it we can import the script into our automated test suite (briefly covered in the previous lab).

+Now start the server:

-	2. Access the root url, notice that the message **Hello World** is displayed in the browser.
+1. Access the root url, notice that the message **Hello World** is displayed in the browser.
-	3. Access the `/hello` url.
+2. Access the `/hello` url.
 This should result in the same message being displayed.
-2. Open the `index.js` script and study lines 1-10.
-	1. The first line is the _shebang_, it tells the script what application is needed to run it.
-	2. Line 3 contains the string `'use strict'`.
-Strict mode preventsa certain 'unsafe' commands from running and enables you to catch a lot of potential coding errors.
-You should always add this to the top of your scripts.
-	3. Lines 5 and 6 import the `koa` and `koa-router` packages and stores them in a pair of immutable variables (constants).
-	4. Lines 6 and 7 use these two packages to create new JS objects and store these in another two immutable variables.
-	5. Line 10 stores the number `8080` in an immutable variable called `port`.
-We will use this later.
-We should always create named constants to store key numbers, this makes our script easier to follow.
+3. Locate the code for these two routes, can you understand how they work?

 ### 1.2 URL Parameters